amoghatsunil/project-application-template/README.md

 Running the script will:
 - Print a summary of issue counts to the console.
 - Display a pie chart for issue state distribution and a bar chart for Open Issue Breakdown.
-- The Gernerated figure will be saved at figures/status_analysis
+- The Generated figure will be saved at figures/status_analysis

 #### How to Run
 This analysis can be run using,